ycpcs/cs320-spring2025/projects/RevMetrix.md

 -	**Leave:** a list of the number of each pin that was left standing after the Shot
 -	**Type:** the type of leave: strike (no pins standing), spare, open, split, washout, etc...
 -   **Side:** where the pins were left standing: right, middle, left
--   **Position:** where the ball hit the pocket: right, light, light-pocket, pocket, high-pocket, high, nose, brooklyn, left)
+-   **Position:** for a 1st shot, where the ball hit the pocket: right, light, light-pocket, pocket, high-pocket, high, nose, brooklyn, left OR for a spare shot, where the ball hit the remaining pins on a missed spare: right, chop, left

 And here is [how to determine if a 1st shot is a split or a washout](HowToDetermineSplitWashout.txt).